Booker hits late free throws, Suns top Trail Blazers 118-117

+PHOENIX (AP) — Devin Booker wasn’t at his best Thursday night.
+Regardless, there was no question he was getting the ball with the game on the line.

-PHOENIX (AP) — Devin Booker made two free throws with 2.4 seconds remaining to give the Phoenix Suns a 118-117 victory over the Portland Trail Blazers on Thursday night.
+Booker received the inbounds pass, was fouled and made two free throws with 2.4 seconds left to give the Phoenix Suns a 118-117 victory over the Portland Trail Blazers.

-Booker’s winning foul shots were set up when Portland’s Robert Covington was fouled and missed both free throws with 4.4 seconds left, giving the Suns one last chance.
-Booker was fouled by Norman Powell as he went up for a jumper with 2.4 seconds remaining, and Portland’s C.J.
-McCollum missed a 3-point shot at the buzzer to seal Phoenix’s win.
+Booker scored 18 points on just 5-of-17 shooting, but coach Monty Williams put the game in his hands after Portland’s Robert Covington missed two free throws with 4.4 seconds left and the Trail Blazers up by one.

-With the victory, Phoenix moved within a game of Utah for the No. 1 seed in the Western Conference with two games to play.
+Booker got the ball off a screen and was fouled by Norman Powell.
+Two free throws later, the Suns had secured the win, which moved them within one game of the Utah Jazz for the No. 1 seed in the NBA and the Western Conference with two games remaining.

+“It takes mental toughness, stamina, all the things we talk about to make a play in those moments after you haven’t shot it well,” Williams said.
+“It happens, but the great ones have a short memory.
+I think he knew I was going to come to him in that moment, either him or Chris Paul) and he produced.”

-Chris Paul led Phoenix with 26 points on 11-of-14 shooting.
-Mikal Bridges chipped in with 21 points and 11 rebounds, and Booker had 18 points but shot just 5 of 17 from the field.
+Paul led Phoenix with 26 points on 11-of-14 shooting and Mikal Bridges had a double-double with 21 points and 11 rebounds.

 Damian Lillard scored a game-high 41 points on 16-of-23 shooting for Portland, which had its five-game winning streak stopped.
 McCollum had 27 points.
+But Portland’s bench scored just 14 points on 5-of-13 shooting.
+Carmelo Anthony scored five points while shooting 1 of 7.

 The Trail Blazers, who were playing the second of a back-to-back after beating Utah on Wednesday night, dropped into the No. 6 seed in the Western Conference, a half-game back of Dallas with two games to play.